cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 ### Solving for the variables

+**The Indifference Principle**

+When we solve for the analytical game theory optimal strategy, we want to make the opponent indifferent.
+This means that the opponent cannot exploit our strategy.
+If we deviated from this equilibrium then since poker is a 2-player zero-sum game, our opponent's EV could increase at the expense of our own EV.

 **Solving for $$x$$ and $$y$$**

 For P1 opening the action, $$x$$ is his probability of betting with Q (bluffing) and $$y$$ is his probability of betting with A (value betting).
-A key game theory principle is that we want to make P2 indifferent between calling and folding with the K (since again, Q is always a fold and A is always a call for P2).
+We want to make P2 indifferent between calling and folding with the K (since again, Q is always a fold and A is always a call for P2).

-Why do we want to make the opponent indifferent?
-This means that the opponent cannot exploit our strategy...

 When P2 has K, P1 has $$ \frac{1}{2} $$ of having a Q and A each.